 - A. An application for final site plan approval shall be submitted within 24 months of the date on which the concept site plan was approved.
 If an application for final site plan approval is submitted more than 24 months after the date on which the concept site plan was approved, then such application shall be reviewed in the same manner as the original concept plan.
 If a project is to be completed in phases, this requirement shall apply to each phase. - B. Final site plan approval shall expire 24 months from the date of its approval unless substantial construction has commenced and is continuing.
 For the purpose of this section, "substantial" shall be a determination by the Zoning Administrator, who may request City staff or consultants assist in such determination.
-Such determination shall comply with Section 12.50. - C. The Zoning Administrator may grant two (2) extensions of up to 24 additional months each; provided the applicant requests an extension, in writing, prior to the date on which the final site plan is due or the expiration date of the approval of the final site plan.
-The extension shall be approved if the applicant presents reasonable evidence to the effect that the development has encountered difficulties beyond the control of the applicant, and the final site plan will be submitted, or construction will proceed within the extension period.
-The Zoning Administrator shall also consider changing conditions in the area, such as recent development, and whether an extension is appropriate considering the potential impact on the changed conditions.
+Such determination shall comply with Section 12.50. - C. The Zoning Administrator may grant two (2) extension of up to 24 additional months each; provided the applicant requests an extension, in writing, prior to the date on which the final site plan is due or the expiration date of the approval of the final site plan.
+The extension shall be approved if the applicant presents reasonable evidence to the effect that the development has encountered difficulties beyond the control of the applicant, and the final site plan will be submitted or construction will proceed within the extension period.